 What is it?

 Feeling that you can’t breathe normally or that breathing is tiring and difficult.
 You are aware of a change to your normal breathing.
 Breathlessness can range from mild to severe.
 Shortness of breath (dyspnoea) can be very uncomfortable and distressing.
-Tell your doctor if you feel breathless so they can find out the cause of your breathlessness and help to treat it for you.
-Some hospitals have special clinics to help you with breathlessness.
+Tell your doctor if you feel breathless so they can find out the cause of your breathlessness and help to treat it.
+Some hospitals have special clinics to help with breathlessness.

 What causes breathlessness?

 - Diseased lungs, e.g. due to lung cancer or mesothelioma

 - Damaged lungs, e.g. due to radiotherapy, chemotherapy or other drug therapies

 - Removal of some lung tissue, e.g. surgery for lung cancer